pseudocoders/GPT-notes/springboot/apis.md

 By using `ResponseEntity`, you have fine-grained control over the HTTP response sent back to the client.
 It allows you to customize the status code, headers, and body according to your application's specific needs.

 ## Example

-Sure!
-Here's an example of building a RESTful API that emits JSON using Spring Boot and the mentioned annotations:

 ```java
 import org.springframework.http.HttpStatus;